eeintech/guide/docs/l_place.md

 It's unavoidable, after connectors, large components are coming in as it is the best way to map out your board with the different circuits (eg. one large component = one circuit).

-Do **not** start placing decoupling capacitors before you are 100% certain that LQFP-100 package is in the right place.
+Do **not** start placing decoupling capacitors before you are 100% certain that the LQFP-100 package is in the right place.

-Run a mechanical check, do they all fit right?
+Run a mechanical check, do they fit alright?

 ### The "high" circuits